 Before then, the live-release rate (LRR) of shelter cats in Cincinnati was an unsettling 37%.
 That means only one out of three cats that entered a shelter would survive to be adopted.
 Since our efforts began, our community LRR has vastly improved and is now 96.4%.

-Spay/neuter is the simplest, most humane method for controlling feline overpopulation because its positive effects begin at the source: unwanted litters.
-Fewer unwanted litters means fewer homeless cats and kittens, an end to shelter overcrowding and a natural reduction in feline overpopulation.
+How were we able to do that?
+The answer is spay and neuter.
+It’s the simplest, most humane method for addressing feline overpopulation.
+Controlling overpopulation leads to fewer homeless cats and kittens, and an end to shelter overcrowding.
 That means life, love and a home for every cat.

 Mild Kingdom: Join the Expedition